bcgov/startup-sample-project-aws-containers/README.md

 The infrastructure for the app is defined in the terraform module linked below and instantiated using Terragrunt (config is in the `terraform/` folder).

 [startup-sample-project-terraform-modules](https://github.com/bcgov/startup-sample-project-terraform-modules)

-### Public Access

-Once your application infrastructure as been provisioned you can get a public url for your application by submitting a request in the `#aws-lz2` channel on Rocket.Chat (chat.pathfinder.gov.bc.ca).

-Please submit your request with the following information:

-- license plate
-- service name
-- environment (Dev/Test/Prod)
-- alb_hostname

 ## License